-This sophisticated sensor boasts an enhanced discrimination manner, along with a regular one, which enables it to distinguish between objectives exactly.
+This sophisticated sensor boasts an enhanced discrimination manner, along with a regular one, enabling it to distinguish between objectives exactly.

-This is yet another lightweight and controls metal detector, for those yearning for something functional yet not hefty on the pocket, or tricky to function and sturdy metal detector that has a simple outlay.
+This is yet another lightweight and controlled metal detector for those yearning for something functional yet not hefty on the pocket, or tricky to function and sturdy metal detector that has a simple outlay.

 Underwater metal detectors Buying Guide

-Underwater metal detectors are used by treasure hunters, sport divers, archaeologists, military and law enforcement, all for a different purpose.
+Underwater metal detectors are used by treasure hunters, sport divers, archaeologists, military, and law enforcement, all for a different purposes.

-There are large underwater construction companies that use them placing cable and pipeline.
+There are large underwater construction companies that use them to place cable and pipelines.